lucassenarj/blog-src/source/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
+This is my personal blog where I'll write somethings about things that I like and about things that I'm learning, my projects and a lot of others things.

+I have 8 years experience as developer, but only this year I decided to do an blog, so I have no experience in write anything, even more, write in english, which is not my primary language rs.

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+I'm using Jekyll, for generate this blog, so you can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)

+This theme was made by [Fernando Moreira](https://github.com/nandomoreirame/) called [End2End](https://github.com/nandomoreirame/end2end).